 Our close relationships with staff in local departments give us an understanding of what each department lacks.
 This helps us build up a picture of how we can help fill equipment gaps where we can.

 We want to understand each department's needs so we can make sure our donations are helping as many people as possible.

 "When Work the World Students come it’s easy to identify equipment gaps that we have.
 When we see these gaps, Work the World helps fill them for us.” - Dr. Meshak Shimwela, Hospital Director — Tanzania

-We're proud to say that in 2018 we donated well over half a million dollars to our partner hospitals and clinics.
-We achieved this by putting aside a fixed amount to each of our partner hospitals for every student they host.
+We're proud to say that our most recent partner hospital donation total was over half a million dollars.
+We achieved this by putting aside a fixed amount to each of our partner hospitals for every student they hosted.

 We also make sure to recognise individual staff for both their dedication to patients and enthusiasm for knowledge-sharing with students.

 You'll meet some of these supervising staff on your own placement and see for yourself just how crucial they are to their departments.

 As our organisation grows, we strike up new partnerships in developing countries around the world.
 This means we can direct even more money and equipment to places where they'll make a genuine impact

 WHAT DO I DO NEXT?

 Whether you're only in the early stages of considering an elective abroad or you have a few (or many) questions - get in touch using the enquiry form.
 One of our Placement Consultants will then arrange a quick call with you to find out your aims and objectives at a time that is convenient.